CodingGarden/faqs/README.md

 ## Are you self taught?
 Do you have a computer science degree?

+I have a highly technical education / background, but I've been self learning all my life.
+I started teaching myself basic programming and building websites when I was in middle school.

 I have a Bachelor of Science in Computer Science and a Minor in Mathematics.
 My university did not offer any CS specializations at the time, but I did take a few courses in Cybersecurity / Computer Forensics.

-I have a highly technical education / background, but I've been self learning all my life.
-I started teaching myself basic programming and building websites when I was in middle school.

 ## How long have you been coding?

-Over 15 years!
+Over 17 years!
 I started coding HTML / CSS websites as a kid.
 Learned Java, C, C++ in college.
 Wrote C# / .NET desktop applications for a while.
 Started learning modern web technologies in my spare time, taught JavaScript full stack web development for 3+ years, and now I work as a Chief Full Stack Engineer.

 ## What do you do for a living?

 I work full time as the Chief Full Stack Engineer at a Software Consultancy in Denver, Colorado.

 ## What does CJ R. stand for?

-Whatever you want it to stand for.

 _Everyone_ has always called me **CJ**.
 Just call me **CJ**.